rabuchan/SanJoaquinSalmon_SampleSize/README.md

 pF1 = conditional detection probability at site F1 (Turner Cut)
 pG2 = conditional detection probability at site G2 (Chipps Island)

+Note: either
+examine expected performance for multiple parameter sets but for just one release size scenario (released at Durham Ferry and supplemental)
+or
+examine expected performance for multiple release size combinations at Durham Ferry and supplemental but just for just one parameter set

 Approach:
 (1) Set release sizes and simulation numbers
 (2) Define true parameter values